-The plenary sittings of the Conference are held in the Assembly Hall on the third floor of the Assembly Building of the Palais des Nations.
+The plenary sittings of the Conference are held in the Assembly Hall of the Palais des Nations.

-After the opening and first sitting on Wednesday, 3 June, it is not foreseen that the Conference will meet in plenary until the end of the second week of its work.
-The second plenary sitting will be held on Friday, 12 June, at 10 a.m. for the discussion of the Global Report.
-Plenary sittings for the discussion of the Reports of the Chairperson of the Governing Body and of the Director-General will be held daily throughout the third week, from Monday, 15 June at 10 a.m., through to Friday, 19 June, as required.
-Committee reports and draft instruments will be submitted to plenary for discussion from Tuesday, 16 June.
-Voting on draft instruments will take place on Thursday, 18 June, followed by the closing ceremony on Friday, 19 June.
-At all events, a plenary sitting of the Conference may be called at any other time if necessary.
+After its opening sitting on Wednesday, 1 June, it is not foreseen that the Conference will meet in plenary until Thursday, 9 June, to begin its discussion of the Reports of the Chairperson of the Governing Body and of the Director-General.
+Plenary sittings will be held thereafter in the morning and afternoon until Friday, 17 June, as required.
+Friday, 10 June will be given over to a plenary discussion of the Global Report under the follow-up to the ILO Declaration on Fundamental Principles and Rights at Work.
+Committee reports and draft instruments will be submitted to plenary for discussion from Tuesday, 14 June.
+The closing ceremony will take place on Friday, 17 June.
+At all events, a plenary sitting of the Conference may be called at any other time, if necessary.